Ludlow Massacre: Legacy

 Over time, Ludlow has assumed "a striking centrality in the interpretation of the nation's history developed by several of the most important left-leaning thinkers of the 20th century."
-Historian Howard Zinn, noted for his controversial reframing of U.S. history, wrote his master's thesis and several book chapters on Ludlow.
+Historian Howard Zinn wrote his master's thesis and several book chapters on Ludlow.
 George McGovern wrote his doctoral dissertation on the subject.
 In 1972, the same year as his U.S. presidential campaign, he published this dissertation with the help of historian Leonard Guttridge under the title The Great Coalfield War.

 A United States Commission on Industrial Relations (CIR), headed by labor lawyer Frank Walsh, conducted hearings in Washington, DC, collecting information and taking testimony from all the principals, including Rockefeller Sr., who testified that, even after knowing that guards in his pay had committed atrocities against the strikers, he "would have taken no action" to prevent his hirelings from attacking them.
 The commission's report endorsed many of the reforms the unions sought, and provided support for bills establishing a national eight-hour workday and a ban on child labor.

-The last survivor of the Ludlow Massacre, Ermenia "Marie" Padilla Daley, was 3 months old during the event.
-Her father was a miner and she was born in the camp.
-Her mother took her and her siblings away as violence escalated; they traveled by train to Trinidad, Colorado.
-The evacuation resulted in the family having to split up afterward.
-Daley was cared for by various families and also placed for a time in orphanages in Pueblo and Denver.
-She worked as a housekeeper, then married a consultant whose work allowed them to travel the world.
-Daley died on March 14, 2019, at age 105.

-Representation in other media
+In other media

 Several popular songs have been written and recorded about the events at Ludlow.
-Among them are American folk singer Woody Guthrie's "Ludlow Massacre", Red Dirt country singer Jason Boland's "Ludlow", and Irish musician Andy Irvine's "The Monument (Lest We Forget)".
+American folk singer Woody Guthrie's is "Ludlow Massacre", Red Dirt country singer Jason Boland's "Ludlow", and Irish musician Andy Irvine's is "The Monument (Lest We Forget)".

 Upton Sinclair's novel King Coal is loosely based on the origin and aftermath of the Ludlow Massacre.
 Thomas Pynchon's 2006 novel Against the Day contains a chapter on the massacre.

 American writer and Colorado Poet Laureate David Mason wrote what he calls a verse-novel, Ludlow (2007), inspired by the labor dispute.
 Composer Lori Laitman's opera Ludlow is based on Mason's book.
 The University of Colorado's New Opera Works presented Act I of the opera in June 2012, directed by Beth Greenberg.